Flexible rational approximation and its application for matrix functions: Approximating matrix functions

 \section{Approximating matrix functions}

-The notable advantage of rational approximations over polynomials in scalars motivates us to apply it for matrix functions.
-Calculating rational matrix functions includes several challenges, see for example~\cite{nakatsukasa2016computing}.
+The notable advantage of rational approximations over polynomials in scalars motivates us to apply it to matrix functions.
+Calculating rational matrix functions includes several challenges; for example,~\cite {nakatsukasa2016computing}.
 However, since matrix polynomials are well understood, the main bottleneck is evaluating the denominator polynomial, which means inverting a matrix polynomial.
 Two main issues lie in this denominator evaluation.
 The first is the expensive computational cost.
 Second, and perhaps more severe in certain situations, is the condition number of the matrix to be inverted.
 A high condition number indicates the inversion is ill-posed, and the matrix function approximation will contain significant errors.
-Our general approach for evaluating matrix functions vis scalar rational approximation is illustrated in a diagram on Figure~\ref{fig:diagram}.
+Our general approach for evaluating matrix functions via scalar rational approximation is illustrated in a diagram on Figure~\ref{fig:diagram}.

 In the following, we introduce two applications of our rational approximation for two different tasks of matrix evaluation.
 The first one is filtering the spectrum of a given matrix, also known as spectrum slicing.
 The second one is projecting a symmetric matrix to the cone of positive semidefinite matrices.
 For both applications, the goal is to introduce an alternative solution that does not explicitly recover the spectral structure of the given matrix.
-Instead, we design a suitable function and lift it to obtain the desired matrix function.
+Instead, we design and lift a suitable function to obtain the desired matrix function.

-As in previous section, the entire source code, including all test parameters, is available at~ \url{https://github.com/nirsharon/RationalMatrixFunctions}.
-We ran the tests on a 2.9 GHz Dual-Core Intel Core i5 processor with 16 GB RAM using a macOS operation system and Matlab 2017b.
+The entire source code, including all test parameters, is available at the same GitHub depository as in the previous section.
+We ran the tests over a 2.9 GHz Dual-Core Intel Core i5 processor with 16 GB RAM using a macOS operation system and Matlab 2017b.